hanoii/ddev-pimp-my-shell/README.md

 `GOARCH` and `GOOS` for both `ddev ssh` and `ddev fish` so that are not in conflict with the container OS as
 [they are added by DDEV from the host](https://github.com/ddev/ddev/issues/6748).

+### delta

+Having found [delta](https://dandavison.github.io/delta/) and wanting to give this a try I am auto-configuring this for git.
+I am doing so in the shell startup scripts so that it's picked up after any global homeaddition.

 ### DDEV `post-import-db` hook